-If you don’t want to purchase a new bathroom appliance, you can add a low-cost bidet-type feature on, or as a replacement to, your toilet tank lid.
+If you don’t want to purchase a new bathroom appliance, you can add a low-cost bidet-type feature on, or as a replacement to, your toilet seat.
 A bidet allows you to use very little or no toilet paper at all, depending on its features.
 Bidets are available lots of places including online from Amazon, or in-store at general hardware stores like Home Depot or Lowe’s.

 If you have completely run out of toilet paper and don’t have a bidet or bidet-type added feature, you can repurpose other types of paper or fabric, or just hop in the shower afterwards.
 Of course, you will be much cleaner after showering than you would be using any type of paper.
 No time for a shower?
 Other items you can use instead if you are out of toilet paper include: napkins, tissues, coffee filters, paper bags, baby wipes, washable towels or even what our ancestors used to use back before toilet paper was invented in 1857, surprisingly – the Mayans used corn cobs!
 Ancient Romans used a sponge on a stick.
 Other choices through our history were leaves, rags, and moss, and the wealthy would use wool, lace, or similar.

 In the early 1900s, when indoor plumbing became more common, more people had flushing toilets and thus a need arose for toilet paper that would not cause clogs or problems with the pipes.
 In 1928, the Hoberg Paper Company offered Charmin toilet paper to the public, and it was a success.
 As time went on, toilet paper became more of a necessity than a luxury item, as it had been something that was reserved for only the wealthy.